 3. Pass the old Pai Tau Village on your left, and turn left onto Pai Tau Street

 4. Go left again (still on Pai Tau Street) when you see a large IKEA and the Grand Central Plaza Mall, and walk past the mall

 5. Turn right onto Sheung Wo Che Road, where you’ll see the Post Office on your left, followed by the Government Offices

 6. At the end of Sheung Wo Che Road, on your left, is a chain-linked fence and a bamboo grove

-7. Turn left onto the unmarked footpath, and you’ll see some yellow signs (in English) leading the way
+7. Turn left onto the unmarked footpath, and you’ll see some signs (in English) leading the way